Asuka (wrestler): The Kabuki Warriors (2019–2020)

-Grand Slam Champion (2020–2022)
+Grand Slam Champion (2020–2023)

 On the Raw immediately following Money in the Bank, Becky Lynch revealed that she had vacated the Raw Women's Championship due to pregnancy, and that the ladder match was in fact for the vacated Raw Women's Championship rather than a championship match contract, making Asuka the new champion.
 She also became the second Women's Grand Slam winner after Bayley and third Women's Triple Crown winner after Bayley and Alexa Bliss.
 She embraced Becky Lynch after the announcement and chanted her name, thus turning face in the process.
 On the following Raw, The Kabuki Warriors officiated their face turn, beginning a feud with the returning Nia Jax.
 At Backlash, Asuka retained the title against Jax after both were counted out.
 A rematch was scheduled the following night on Raw, where Asuka again retained the title.
 Asuka presumably lost the Raw Women's Championship to Sasha Banks at The Horror Show at Extreme Rules after she indirectly blinded the referee with the green mist and Bayley removed the referee's shirt, put it on herself and counted the pinfall, which was unofficial.
 The next night on Raw, Stephanie McMahon ruled that the result was reversed to a no-contest, meaning that Asuka retained the championship, despite Banks having taken possession of the actual belt.
-However, the following week, Asuka officially lost the title via count out in their rematch, where the belt could change hands by pinfall, submission, count out, disqualification or interference.
+The following week, Asuka officially lost the title via countout in their rematch, where the belt could change hands by pinfall, submission, countout, disqualification or interference.
 Sasha Banks won the title when Asuka chose to get herself counted out to save Sane from an attack by Bayley.
 This also marked Sane's final appearance in WWE, as she left the company to be with her new husband in Japan, therefore disbanding the Kabuki Warriors.